 Creoles later adapted Cajun jambalaya to suit their more refined palates, adding fresh tomatoes available to them via the Port of New Orleans.
 Creole cooking is more about layering than Cajun cooking, and jambalaya is no exception.
 Within one pot, meats would be browned first, then onions added to caramelize, then bell pepper and celery would be added to sweat down… and so on, until the tomatoes and liquid would be added last, before the pot was covered and the rice set to steam.
 Finally, Creole “red” jambalaya often differs from the Cajun version in that it’s more likely to include shrimp.

 Jambalaya is often associated with cast iron cooking for a number of reasons.
 Long ago, cast iron was used for nearly all cooking because other materials weren’t often available.
 Families tended to have only one pot and used it for everything they cooked, often over an open fire.
 Cast iron cookware is superior for durability and heat conductivity and builds up a black layer of seasoning as it ages, making the pot naturally non-stick and imparting food with flavor – all perfect conditions for enhancing a delicious one-pot dish like jambalaya.

-- 1 package of Camellia Brand Jambalaya Mix
+- 1 package of Camellia Jambalaya Cajun Seasoning Mix

 - 4 cups diced fresh tomatoes with liquid